okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-email/go/integrationsteps.md

 </div>

-During page load, call the `Client's` `InitLogin` method.
+During page load, call the `Client` object's `InitLogin` method.
 This method returns an object of type `LoginResponse` that is used to initate the sign-in process with Okta.
 The object also contains a list of available social identity providers (IdPs) that is discussed in more detail in the [Sign in with Facebook](/docs/guides/oie-embedded-sdk-use-cases/go/oie-embedded-sdk-use-case-sign-in-soc-idp)